Thailand Starts Here

 As a result, what you’ll find below is more than a rundown of Thailand attractions, Thailand tips and my opinion on how long to spend in Thailand—10 days in Thailand seems to be a popular number, though it’s not what I recommend.
 It’s a thoughtful—and, I hope, insightful—ode to a country many people think they know, but few take the time to explore at the depth it deserves.

-UPDATE: In November 2021, Thailand will begin reopening, quarantine-free, to vaccinated travelers from selected countries, including the US, UK and Germany.
+UPDATE: In November 2021, Thailand began reopening, quarantine-free, to vaccinated travelers from selected countries, including the US, UK and Germany.
 Please contact your nearest Thai embassy or consulate for up-to-date information relevant to travelers from your place of origin.

 When to Visit Thailand